kayvr/token-hawk/README.md

 [llama.cpp](https://github.com/ggerganov/llama.cpp) is currently used to load models and perform tokenization.

+As of, May 13, 2023, only 7B llama models are supported.
+Wider model support should evolve quickly.

 # Command Line

 See the [CLI directory](cli/README.md) for build and usage instructions.